shayenna/HealthyHeadwatersLab_wiki/Communications/Communications-general.md

 As a member of the Healthy Headwaters lab, there may be various opportunities for public outreach, both planned (e.g., community presentations, information booths at local events) and unplanned (e.g., you may be approached by neighbours while you are doing field work).
 You should practice explaining your work in a way that engages rather than alienates people.
 Avoid jargon and technical terms.
 Practice speaking concisely and relating your work to outcomes that matter to the audience.

 #### Social media
-Social media is a type of public outreach, and an effective one at that.
+Social media is a type of public outreach, and can be an effective one at that.

 * On social media, use the hashtag #HealthyHeadwatersLab for tagging people, topics, or content related to the lab's activities.
 * Make sure content tagged aligns with the Healthy Headwaters Lab mission and follows all of the communications ground rules